 Buley Library features over 500,00 items including books, serials, microforms, maps, media, government documents, rare books and over 100 databases/electronic collections.
 The collections and services occupy four floors - ground, first, second, and third.
-The fourth floor houses the Instructional Technology Department and is currently under construction.
-Library Administration will move there in the summer.
+The fourth floor houses the Instructional Technology Department and the School of Graduate Studies, Research, and Innovation.
 More than a dozen librarians specialize in one or more areas of study and are available by appointment for class instruction or individual consultation.

 Begin the tour by clicking on the "First Floor" tab above.
 Maps of each floor are included to give you a better orientation of the layout.
 Enjoy your tour!

 The Hector Tiffany window created in 1898 was also a gift to the university by the First Church of Christ.
 It was created in 1898 as a memorial to Ezekiel Hayes Trowbridge, a descendant of the original church founders.
 The ship is the Hecor, which brought the first colonists to New Haven in 1638.